anmaran/KAIR/README.md

 # SwinIR for Sentinel-2

 This repository is forked from [cszn/KAIR](https://github.com/cszn/KAIR) and was changed for Sentinel-2 satellite images.
 Only RGB channels were used and super-resolution was made from 20m to 10m.
 Examples of data on which the model was trained is in: /S2 Samples.
+Weights are in: model_zoo/swinir/finetune_60000_E.pth and finetune_60000_G.pth.
 The following changes have been made:

 - RGB channels instead of YCbCr
 - 16-bit instead 8-bit